hashicorp/terraform-google-vault/modules/update-certificate-store/README.md

 # Update Certificate Store

 This folder contains a script for adding a trusted, Certificate Authority (CA) certificate to an OS's certificate store.
 This allows you to establish TLS connections to services that use TLS certs signed by that CA without getting x509 certificate errors.
 This script has been tested on the following operating systems:

 * Ubuntu 16.04
+* Ubuntu 18.04

 There is a good chance it will work on other flavors of Debian as well.